EvangeliaS/Memory-Management-Simulation/README.md

 The simulation stops when the total simulation duration D reaches zero.
 Process G determines this and notifies M with a "$" message.

-### Log File Contents

-The log file includes information about terminated processes, memory state at the end of the simulation, and the state of the pending list (L) at termination.
+### Pending Processes List (L)

+- A list named Pending_Processes_List, also known as L, is used to manage processes waiting to be placed in memory.
+- L is implemented as a singly linked list with head/tail pointers, representing a FIFO queue.
+- New processes are added to the end (tail) of the list using the `add_process` function.
+- Processes are removed from the front (head) of the list using the `pop_process` function.
+- Memory allocation for processes is handled externally, and memory is not released when processes are removed from this list.
+- Deletion of a process occurs after its lifespan has ended and upon removal from memory (Memory_List).

 ### Note

-Automatic removal of processes from memory after their lifespan is not implemented for the Buddy algorithm.
+- Automatic removal of processes from memory after their lifespan is not implemented for the Buddy algorithm.
 However, the necessary functions for deleting nodes from the tree and placing pending processes from the list into memory are implemented and functional.

 ### Performance Metrics

 The simulation evaluates performance using the following metrics:

 1. **E [Shore 1975]:** The product of time and memory, offering insights into resource utilization.

 2. **Memory Gap Analysis:** Calculating the mean and variance of memory gap sizes, reflecting memory fragmentation.

 ### Conclusion